 DC Water Sewer Overflow

-The C&O Canal Trust has closed Lockhouse 10 for reservations until further notice, and all Trust events initially scheduled in the immediate area have been canceled.
+The C&O Canal Trust has closed Lockhouse 10 for reservations until further notice.
 Visitors to the C&O Canal National Historical Park are encouraged to keep an eye on current conditions by visiting the park’s website here.

 Yes, the park is still open for visitation.
 Please be aware that there may be increased activity and an odor in areas surrounding Lock 10.
 Visitors to the C&O Canal National Historical Park are encouraged to keep an eye on current conditions by visiting the park’s website here.